Pool Servers

 - May Not Need

-- Competitive matchmaking where sub-second server availability is critical
+- Competitive matchmaking where fast server availability is critical

 - High-traffic games with frequent match starts and predictable demand

-- Tournament or event systems where matches need to start immediately
+- Tournament or event systems where matches need to start promptly

 - Games with short session times where launch latency is a significant fraction of playtime